ejpcmac/git-z/CONTRIBUTING.md

     *Make sure to replace `<shell>` by your shell, namely `bash`, `zsh`, …*

+    For the caching mechanism to work, you also need to setup `nix-direnv`:

+        mkdir -p $HOME/.config/direnv
+        echo "source $HOME/.nix-profile/share/nix-direnv/direnvrc" \
+            > $HOME/.config/direnv/direnvrc

+3. In the project directory, if you opted to use direnv, please allow the `.envrc` by running:

+        direnv allow

+    direnv will then automatically update your environment to behave like a Nix devshell whenever your enter the project directory, making all tools available.

-4. In the project directory, if you **did not** install direnv, start a Nix
+    If you **did not** install direnv, you’ll need to manually start a devshell each time you enter the project by running:
-    shell:

         nix develop

-    If you opted to use direnv, please allow the `.envrc` instead of running a Nix shell manually:

-        direnv allow

-    In this case, direnv will automatically update your environment to behave like a Nix shell whenever you enter the project directory.

 ### Development environment (without Nix)